ARM-DOE/ADI/README.md

 To run ADI processes you will need to secure shell into the virtual development environment.
 This is similar to logging into remote servers from your host machine.
 `$> vagrant ssh`
 (The first time your run this command, the virtual machine will ask you the passphrase you set before)

+One logged in your home directory area will be
+`/home/vagrant`

+The core ADI libraries are located in
+`/home/vagrant/adi_home`
+the python bindings in
+`/home/vagrant/py_lib`

 To exit from virtual machine, type "exit" under virtual environment (In this way, VM is still running backends)